WorkOfStan/seablast/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/seablast/seablast.svg)](https://packagist.org/packages/seablast/seablast)
 [![Latest Stable Version](https://img.shields.io/packagist/v/seablast/seablast.svg)](https://packagist.org/packages/seablast/seablast)

-A minimalist MVC framework added by composer.
-The goal is to be able to create a complex web application ONLY by configuration.
+This minimalist MVC framework added by [composer](https://getcomposer.org/) helps you to create a complex web application ONLY by configuration:
+- you configure routes for controller,
+- add models for the app business functionality,
+- optionally modify view templates.

+The framework takes care of logs, database, multiple languages, friendly URL.
 (The future is in an easy to maintain technology.)
-- Also render templates are optional.
-- Last but not least, the unique business logic MUST by implemented as models.

 - See <https://github.com/WorkOfStan/seablast-dist/> for example of how to use it.
+It's a public template, so you can start creating your app by duplicating that repo.

 ## Configuration
 - the default environment parameters are set in the [conf/default.conf.php](conf/default.conf.php)